uwbanjoman/Ouroboros.jl/README.md

 # Ouroboros.jl

-Ouroboros.jl: A Unified Computational Laboratory for Field Evolution and Emergent Physics
+Ouroboros.jl: A Unified Computational Laboratory for consciousness, matter, and energy evolution and Emergent Physics

 abstract
 Ouroboros.jl is a computational framework that models the evolution of consciousness, matter, and energy as interdependent fields within a unified dynamical system.
 The model represents time,